locize/locize-cli/README.md

 By using the sync command, you can keep your existing code setup and synchronize the translations with locize.
 An example on how this could look like can be seen in [this tutorial](https://github.com/locize/react-tutorial#step-1---keep-existing-code-setup-but-synchronize-with-locize).

-**⚠️ Since the remote source are the published translations, make sure the desired version is set to standard publish mode, or alternatively [publish](#publish-version) that version before you execute the cli command. ⚠️**
+**⚠️ Since the remote source are the published translations, make sure the desired version is set to standard/auto publish mode, or alternatively [publish](#publish-version) that version before you execute the cli command. ⚠️**

 ### Step 1: Go near to your translation files